2023-2025 AATB Board of Governors Officers and At-Large Governors Election

 Melissa O'Connor

-Melissa O'Connor, M.S., FRAPS, RAC, CTBS, serves as the Chief Quality and Regulatory Officer for StimLabs, LLC, a birth tissue processor in Roswell, Georgia.
-Since the company’s inception in 2015, Melissa has been responsible for developing and growing all aspects of Quality and Regulatory Affairs and major infrastructure operations for StimLabs.
-She has 20+ years of experience in medical device, combination product, human tissue new product development research, engineering, commercialization, and Quality Management.
-She is a Regulatory Affairs Professional Society (RAPS) member, holds an active RAC certification, a B.S. in Biological Sciences, and an M.S. in Biomedical and Pharmaceutical Regulatory Affairs.
-Melissa is a Certified Tissue Banking Specialist (2017) and a RAPS Fellow (2022).
-Melissa’s interest in tissue banking pre-dates her time with StimLabs back to 2011 when her horse received ophthalmic amniotic membrane allografts to save his sight.
-As a member of the AATB Quality Council from 2016 to 2022, she co-chaired the CAPA Best Practice Guidance document authoring.
+Melissa O'Connor, MS, FRAPS, RAC, CTBS, serves as the Chief Quality and Regulatory Officer for StimLabs, LLC, a birth tissue processor and medical device manufacturer in Roswell, Georgia.
+Since the company’s inception in 2015, Melissa has been responsible for developing and growing all aspects of Quality, Regulatory, and Governmental Affairs for StimLabs.
+She has more than 25 years of experience in medical device, tissue, and combination product new product development, research, engineering, commercialization, and Quality Management.
+Throughout her career, she has held Quality and Regulatory leadership positions serving as the Management Representative, Head of Quality, and official FDA correspondent for various medical device companies.
+She is a Regulatory Affairs Professional Society (RAPS) member, a board member of the RAPS Atlanta Chapter, holds an active RAC certification, a BS in Biological Sciences, and an MS in Biomedical and Pharmaceutical Regulatory Affairs.
+Melissa is a Certified Tissue Banking Specialist (2017), an ISO13485:2016 certified Lead Auditor, and was awarded the distinction of RAPS Fellow in 2022.

 Kelly Scott